harishMadhavan1010/sky130-rtldesign/README.md

 ## Day 1
   ### Preliminary Tasks
-  I'll list the report by starting off with one-line descriptions of a few tools:
+  I'll start the report by providing readers with one-line descriptions of a few tools:

     1. Design: The set of verilog codes which has necessary functionality to meet with the given specs.
     2. Simulator: Tool for simulating a design to check if RTL Design matches with the given specs.